 Classes with a picture icon have images on the class detail page

-Janel lives in the semi-wilds of Eugene, Oregon, where she spends her time playing with wool string, spinning her own yarn, and inventing new and exciting ways to incorporate chocolate into her diet.
+Janel lives in the semi-wilds of Sherwood, Oregon, where she spends her time playing with wool string, spinning her own yarn, and inventing new and exciting ways to incorporate chocolate into her diet.

 STITCHES West 2014 Classes

 Friday 2:00 pm - 5:00 pm SOLD OUT

 Itâ€™s always nice to have socks that fit really well, and heel construction is a big part of fit.
 We will explore 3 different heel constructions for toe-up socks that each have different properties.
 If you love knitting your socks toe up, add these heels to your bag of tricks!